monicadesai/monicadesAI-tech.github.io/about.md

 : > •	Developed dashboards, reports that resolved 18% of client’s queries
-: > •	Conducted quantitative & qualitative visualization analytics on broad array of issues leveraged quarter of deliverables : > •	Created process that reduced production time by 20minutes
+: > •	Conducted quantitative & qualitative visualization analytics on broad array of issues leveraged quarter of deliverables : > •	Created process that reduced production time by 20minutes : > •	Link between various levels of employees for effective communication that improved 24% productivity both internally and onsite.